OpenNebula/terraform-provider-opennebula/website/docs/r/virtual_machine.html.markdown

 * `vmgroup` - (Optional) See [VM group parameters](#os-vmg) below for details.
 Changing this argument triggers a new resource.
 * `group` - (Optional) Name of the group which owns the virtual machine.
 Defaults to the caller primary group.
 * `tags` - (Optional) Virtual Machine tags.
+* `desired_state` - (Optional) The desired state of the VM, which can be ignore, running, stopped, suspended, undeployed or poweroff.
+Defaults to ignore.

 ### Graphics parameters